Plympton Park

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Plympton Park has 24 active public transport stops offering a mix of lightrail and bus services.
-These stops are served by 18 individual routes, providing a total of 880 weekly passenger trips.
-The area's transport accessibility is rated excellent with residents typically located 137 meters from the nearest stop.
-Most residents commute outward due to its residential nature.
-Car remains the dominant mode at 81%, while bus usage stands at 8%.
-Vehicle ownership averages 1.2 per dwelling, below the regional average.
+These are served by 18 individual routes providing 880 weekly passenger trips in total.
+Residents enjoy excellent transport accessibility, with an average distance of 137 meters to the nearest stop.
+Most residents commute outward from this primarily residential area.
+Car remains the dominant mode of transport at 81%, while bus accounts for 8%.
+The average vehicle ownership is 1.2 per dwelling, lower than the regional average.

-According to the 2021 Census, a relatively low 10.1% of residents work from home, which may reflect COVID-19 conditions.
+According to the 2021 Census, only 10.1% of residents work from home, which may reflect COVID-19 conditions.
 Service frequency averages 125 trips per day across all routes, equating to approximately 36 weekly trips per individual stop.

 Frequently Asked Questions - Transport